TsikaAndreas/eprotocol/README.md

 ## About eProtocol

-This is an application for the digital management and organization of the registration process of records in an organization.
+It is an application for the digital management and organisation of the registration process in an organisation/institution.

 An e-Protocol program includes all the necessary tools to coordinate, monitor and organise an organisation's protocol process.